From fragmented to unified, a group brand built on 150 years of heritage.

 Archival references added depth to the brand story, while the wider rollout extended across web, print and a public-facing 150th anniversary campaign that brought the refreshed identity into the public eye.

-As Managing Director Arturo Capurro said, “It gives us strength, it gives us clarity, and probably more importantly, it has unified the people.”
+As Managing Director Louis Capurro put it, "It gives us strength, it gives us clarity, and probably more importantly, it has unified the people."
+That sense of unity extended beyond the brand itself, with internal feedback pointing to stronger group awareness, greater credibility, and a renewed confidence in what Capurro presents to the world.

 See Other Cases